quickstart-app/nodejs-mocha-test/README.md

 ## Available Scripts

+Run the tests defined with Cucumber, and see the coverage:

+`npm coverage-cucumber`

+Run the tests defined with Cucumber:

+`npm cucumber`

+Run the tests with mocha, and see the coverage:

+`npm coverage-mocha`

-Run the tests defined in /test folder
+Run the tests defined in the pattern: /src/**/*.test.js with mocha:

 `npm test`